floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 When designing a software system from scratch, a monolith architecture is often the most productive choice @fowler_2015.
 Developers can focus on the business logic of the application, without having to worry about the underlying infrastructure or deployment model.
-Using microservices architecture incurs additional complexity, as developers must define the interfaces between the microservices, and manage the communication between them.
+Using microservices architecture incurs additional investment of time and resources, as developers must define the interfaces between the microservices, and manage the communication.
 Modular monolith architecture compromises between the two, by allowing developers to focus on the business logic first, while still providing the benefits of a distributed architecture.
-The "Monolith First" approach proposed by #cite_author(<fowler_2015>) suggests initiating new software systems with a monolith architecture, and only moving to a microservices approach when the monolith architecture shows its limitations @fowler_2015.
+The _Monolith First_ approach proposed by #cite_full(<fowler_2015>) suggests initiating new software projects with a monolith architecture, and only breaking out into microservices when the monolith architecture is showing its limitations.

 ==== Performance

 Traditional monolith applications offer better performance than distributed architectures, due to the lower overhead incurred when processing requests @grzybek_2019_architectural_drivers.
-However, monolith applications can only handle a limited number of requests until the application becomes a bottleneck.
+However, monolith applications can only handle a limited number of requests until the application becomes slow and unresponsive.
-Distributed architectures, such as microservices and modular monoliths, can offer a solution for this problem by allowing the application to scale horizontally with ease, at the cost of increased complexity and overhead.
+Distributed architectures, such as microservices and modular monoliths, offer a solution for this problem by allowing the application to scale horizontally, at the cost of increased complexity and overhead.
-Care must be taken when designing the distributed application to ensure that the transactional context of a request is not spread across multiple modules or microservices, as this can lead to performance issues.
+Care must be taken when designing the distributed application to ensure that the transactional context of a request is not spread across multiple modules or microservices, as this can lead to performance issues @nunes_etal_2019.

 Additionally, a microservices architecture is truly distributed in that every microservice is bundled with its own external dependencies, such as databases and caches.
 This allows for better performance, as the dependencies can be scaled alongside the microservices @kodja_2023.